yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

              - Income / Expense categories: Not affected by this option - refer separate 'I/E Date Range' section
              - Include Reminders:           Not affected by this option - refer separate 'Include Reminders' section
-             - Security accounts when the 'Securities return Cost Basis / Unrealised Gains' option is selected
+             - Security accounts when the 'Securities return Cost Basis / Unrealised Gains' option is selected ... or Investment accounts when 'include cash' option is selected in conjunction with return cost basis
                  - refer separate 'Securities: Return Cost Basis / Unrealised Gains options' section...

         - WARNING: tax dates when using 'asof' cannot be derived.
 The 'normal' txn date will be applied.